yujiecui/queue/README.md

 ## FlexSim Health Care

 Before beginning to run simulations, make sure you have registered and logged onto FlexSimHC (https://flexsim.com/clinical-trials), and downloaded the FlexSimHC module.
-You should also be provided a serial number to activate the module.
+You should also see a serial number to activate the module.
 To activate, go to the Help menu -> Liscence Activation, and provide the Activation ID and click Activate.

 ## Run the model